tytydraco/yessleep/out/My_Wife_Wont_Stop_Eating_Roadkill.md

 There was also an Amber Alert.
 My neighbor, a single mother, had reported her kid missing.
 The dad was a real deadbeat and the prime suspect.

 After I got a taxi back from the hospital, I decided to clean everything up straight away.
-I came home home to see crows gathered on our rooftop.
+I came home to see crows gathered on our rooftop.

  I scrubbed the blood out of the carpet with white vinegar and put what was left of the raccoon in a trash bag.
 I put it in the trash can outside.